Jaykul/GitOps-Principles/slides.md

 <!--

 Back in 2001 engineers who were doing what they called "agile software development" got together and signed the [_Agile Manifesto_][0].
-There were twelve principles behind it, but the first and highest priority was to **satisfy the customer through early and _continuous delivery_ of valuable software.** The core ideas of Agile were about _people_ and their attitudes, and how we manage them in projects: let them self-organize, welcome change, reflect on the results, _adapt_ your processes.
-The agile manifesto focused on people, and how they _collaborate_, and _communicate_.
+There are twelve principles behind it, but the first and "highest priority is to **satisfy the customer through early and _continuous delivery_ of valuable software.**"" The core ideas of Agile are about _people_ and their attitudes, and how to manage people in projects: let them self-organize, welcome change, reflect on the results, _adapt_ your processes.
+The agile manifesto focuses on people, and how they _collaborate_, and _communicate_.

 **{NEXT}** However, as developers sought _agility_ through _continuous delivery_, they began to feel that traditional operations teams and frameworks (like [ITIL][1]) **were** the bottleneck.
-Thus was born the [DevOps movement][2], which was all about the _cultural change_ necessary to _unify_ software development (Dev) and operation (Ops) organizations.
-Adopting DevOps meant finding common goals and principles between those two groups, and establishing shared performance indicators so they wouldn't be working at cross-purposes.
+Thus was born the [DevOps movement][2], which is all about the _cultural change_ necessary to _unify_ software development (Dev) and operation (Ops) organizations.
+Adopting DevOps means finding common goals and principles between those two groups, and establishing shared performance indicators and shared responsibility, so they do not work at cross-purposes.

-**{NEXT}** Meanwhile, teams that had not hit bottlenecks started talking more about "Continuous Delivery."
+**{NEXT}** Meanwhile, teams that did not hit bottlenecks started talking _more_ about "Continuous Delivery."
 They created integrated teams, with developers, testers, and operations engineers together, and focused on increasing the reliability and frequency with which they could build, test, and release software.
-They found some success by mostly treating _people problems_ as tangential, and focusing on the technical processes required: **automated** build, test, and deployment.
-Ultimately they began to show success at reducing both _cost_ and _risk_ by enabling small, incremental changes, released frequently.
+They found a great deal of success by focusing on the _technical processes_ required and  **automating** build, test, and deployment.
+Ultimately they showed a great deal of success at reducing both _cost_ and _risk_ by enabling small, incremental changes, released frequently.
 In 2014, Dr. Dobbs magazine actually called Continuous Delivery "The Agile Successor."

+I want to be remind you: **Continuous Delivery** was just _the first principle_ of Agile.
+In my opinion, it would be ridiculous to decide, a decade later, that Continuous Delivery replaces Agile -- it's almost as if the Scotsman John Boyd *Dunlop*, upon creating a pneumatic tyre in 1888 had said: Hey, I've finally built the perfect wheel, it's the successor to the _motor car_!

+Anyway, that's the backdrop.

-**{NEXT}** So that's the backdrop.
-GitOps principles are derived from modern software operations and they are rooted in these pre-existing and widely adopted best practices.
+**{NEXT}** GitOps principles are derived from modern software operations and they are rooted in these pre-existing and widely adopted best practices.
 The new term "GitOps" was coined by Weaveworks CEO Alexis Richardson in a blog post in 2017, and through the CNCF (Cloud Native Computing Foundation), it quickly became a term of art which they have worked to define and promote.
 So maybe what you really wanted to know is: what are these GitOps principles?

 [0]: http://agilemanifesto.org/
 [1]: https://www.ibm.com/topics/it-infrastructure-library